CMU-SAFARI/RawHash/README.md

 RawHash can be used to map reads from **FAST5, POD5, SLOW5, or BLOW5** files to a reference genome in sequence format.

 RawHash performs real-time mapping of nanopore raw signals.
-When the prefix of reads in FAST5 or POD5 file can be mapped to a reference genome, RawHash will stop mapping and provide the mapping information in PAF format.
+When the prefix of reads can be mapped to a reference genome, RawHash will stop mapping and provide the mapping information in PAF format.
 We follow the similar PAF template used in [UNCALLED](https://github.com/skovaka/UNCALLED) and [Sigmap](https://github.com/haowenz/sigmap) to report the mapping information.

 # Recent changes

-* RawHash now supports **POD5** files.
-RawHash will automatically detect the POD5 files from the file prefix (i.e., ".pod5").
-Note: This feature is tested only on the Linux systems.
+* We have released RawHash2, a more sensitive and faster raw signal mapping mechanism with substantial improvements over RawHash.
+RawHash2 is available within this repository.
+You can still use the earlier version, RawHash v1, from [this release](https://github.com/CMU-SAFARI/RawHash/releases/tag/v1.0).

 * It is now possible to disable compiling HDF5, SLOW5, and POD5.
 Please check the `Compiling with HDF5, SLOW5, and POD5` section below for details.